 Fortunately, no one has ever asked me exactly what that meant.
 It appears to be a cliche or phrase that has become accepted although not clearly defined or understood.

-- The “boss” however, doesn’t have such a clear path and few were trained to be bosses.
+- The “boss” however, doesn’t have such a clear path.
+Few were trained to be bosses.
 Their tasks are self appointed and, based on my observations, quite varied from owner to owner.
-The result is that many work in the business sometimes and on it at other times.
+The result is that many owners work in the business sometimes, and on the business at other times.
 It appears to be a matter of priorities and fires.